dynatrace-oss/opentelemetry-metric-go/example/basic/README.md

-# Basic sample to configure and use Dynatrace OpenTelementry exporter
+# Basic sample to configure and use Dynatrace OpenTelemetry exporter

 The sample will write a single value to `otel.dynatrace.com.golang` metric.
 By default, the sample will connect to the local Dynatrace metrics endpoint.